 In addition to the Ethernet and Wi-Fi connections we typically use to connect to the Internet at home, at work, at school, and in many public spaces, most of us connect to the Internet over an access or broadband service that we buy from an ISP.
-This section describes two such technologies: Passive Optical Networks (PON), commonly referred to as fiber-to-the-home or fiber-to-the-premises, and Cellular Networks that connect our mobile devices.
+This section describes two such technologies: Passive Optical Networks (PON), commonly referred to as fiber-to-the-home, and Cellular Networks that connect our mobile devices.
 In both cases, the networks are multi-access (like Ethernet and Wi-Fi), but as we will see, their approach to mediating access is quite different.

 |||DSL is the legacy, copper-based counterpart to PON.
 DSL links are also terminated in Telco Central Offices, but we do not describe this technology since it is being phased out.|

 Passive Optical Network¶

 PON is the technology most commonly used to deliver fiber-based broadband to homes and businesses.
 PON adopts a point-to-multipoint design, which means the network is structured as a tree, with a single point starting in the ISP’s network and then fanning out to reach up to 1024 homes.
-PON gets its name from the fact that the splitters are passive: they forward optical signls downstream and upstream without actively storing-and-forwarding frames.
+PON gets its name from the fact that the splitters are passive: they forward optical signals downstream and upstream without actively storing-and-forwarding frames.
 In this way, they are the optical variant of repeaters used in the classic Ethernet.
 Framing then happens at the source in the ISP’s premises, in a device called an Optical Line Terminal (OLT), and at the end-points in individual homes, in a device called an Optical Network Unit (ONU).

 Upstream traffic is then time-division multiplexed on the upstream wavelength, with each ONU periodically getting a turn to transmit.
-Because the OLTs are distributed over a fairly wide area (measured in kilometers) and at different distances from the OLT, it is not practical for the them to transmit based on synchronized clocks, as in SONET.
-Instead, the ONT transmits grants to the individual ONUs, giving them a time interval during which they can transmit.
+Because the ONUs are distributed over a fairly wide area (measured in kilometers) and at different distances from the OLT, it is not practical for them to transmit based on synchronized clocks, as in SONET.
+Instead, the OLT transmits grants to the individual ONUs, giving them a time interval during which they can transmit.
 In other words, the single OLT is responsible for centrally implementing the round-robin sharing of the shared PON.
 This includes the possibility that the OLT can grant each ONU a different share of time, effectively implementing different levels of service.